zerothstack/zeroth/DEVELOPER.md

-# Building and Testing Ubiquits
+# Building and Testing Zeroth

-This document describes how to set up your development environment to build and test Ubiquits.
+This document describes how to set up your development environment to build and test Zeroth.

 * [Prerequisite Software](#prerequisite-software)